-At present, the Environment Team has a Director of Environment and Sustainability, four Environmental Officers, an Environmental Enforcement Officer, and an intern.
+At present, the Environment Team has a Director of Environment and Sustainability, four Environmental Officers, a Sustainability and Pollution Control Officer, an Environmental Enforcement Officer, and an intern.
 Meet them here!

 Director of Environment and Sustainability